mcazan/8-week-SQL-challenge/Case study 3 - Foodie-Fi/B. Data Analysis Questions.md

 group by plan_name
 ;
 ```

+![annual_plan](https://github.com/mcazan/8-week-SQL-challenge/assets/135700965/13853617-ad35-458d-a42f-84cb5ca4e65b)

+*9. How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi?*

 ### Answer:

-![annual_plan](https://github.com/mcazan/8-week-SQL-challenge/assets/135700965/13853617-ad35-458d-a42f-84cb5ca4e65b)

-9. How many days on average does it take for a customer to an annual plan from the day they join Foodie-Fi?
 ```sql
 with trial_plans as (select customer_id,
 				start_date